beyond symptoms, toward solutions

 Clinic Consultations (Adelaide)

-Clinic consultations provide a focused, structured space to understand what’s happening in your baby or child’s feeding — and what may be contributing.
+Clinic consultations provide a focused, structured space to understand what may be contributing to your baby or child’s feeding, oral function, breathing, or airway concerns.

 Best suited for:

-• Babies or children where feeding feels difficult, effortful, or unclear
+• Babies or children where feeding feels difficult, effortful, or unresolved

-• Situations where feeding hasn’t improved as expected
+• Situations where feeding or oral function hasn’t improved as expected

-Home visits may be available in limited circumstances.
+Home visits may be available.
 Please get in touch if you would like to explore whether this is suitable.

 Book Clinic Consultation